safaa-saf-vap/PrevEaTemp/README.md

 # PrevEaTemp
 ## Overview
-This project is designed to predict rail temperature based on solar effects.
-It uses a machine learning model and several configuration files to make predictions.
+This project is designed to predict rail temperature based on weather and solar effects.

 ## Project Files

-- `TemperaturePrediction.py`: Main script for running the prediction.
+- `TemperaturePrediction.py`: Main script for running the model.
 - `Config.yaml`: Configuration file containing the settings for the model.
 - `PredictionEatempModel.joblib`: Pre-trained model used for prediction.
 - `requirements.txt`: List of Python dependencies required to run the project.